ncavasin/responsive_websites/README.md

 * 1 - Use "link" tag to link CSSs files to the HTML.
 It must be placed in the HTML "header".<br>
   * e.g: \<link rel="stylesheet" type="text/css" href="style.css">

 * 2 - CSS is rule based.
-Each rule has a selector (h1, h2, p, etc.) block and a decorator block (color, font-size, font-family, etc.).
+Each rule has a selector (h1, h2, p, etc.) and a decoration block (color, font-size, font-family, etc.).
   * e.g:
     * h1{ <br>
         color : green;<br>